 Richard Jones - California

-Valena is currently registered, or otherwise authorized for sale, in Colorado, Florida, Georgia and Michigan.
+Valena is currently registered, or otherwise authorized for sale, in Colorado, Florida, Georgia, Michigan and Washington.
 Other registrations have been submitted and are under review.
 Please contact us to discuss registration in your specific state.

 Certain statements may not be applicable in all geographic regions.
 Product labeling and associated claims may differ based upon regulatory requirements.
 Consult with your regulatory representative for specific applications and labeling.

 1. Bittel, P. and S. Robatzek (2007).
 Microbe-associated molecular patterns (MAMPs) probe plant immunity.
 Current Opinion in Plant Biology, 10:335-341.